r4work/starter-academic/content/tutorials/Data-Analysis-with-SPSS/_index.md

   Data-Analysis-with-SPSS:
     name: Overview
     weight: 1
-# Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
-weight: 1
 ---
-Requirements:\n
--SPSS installed computer\n
--Basic to intermediate level knowledge of statistics\n -Ready data in questionnaire\n
+This tutorial will help you to feed, analyze and visualize your data in SPSS.
+A basic to intermediate level understanding of statistics and research methodology is required before using SPSS.